HemanthK-Git/Risc_v_32I/README.md

 The processor implements a comprehensive hazard resolution system to maintain pipeline efficiency and ensure correct execution:

 #### Data Hazards
-- **Forwarding (Bypassing)**: Results from EX, MEM, and WB stages are forwarded directly to the EX stage as ALU inputs
+- **Forwarding (Bypassing):** Results from EX, MEM, and WB stages are forwarded directly to the EX stage as ALU inputs
-- **Load-Use Stalls**: Pipeline stalls for one cycle when an instruction immediately depends on a preceding load operation
+- **Load-Use Stalls:** Pipeline stalls for one cycle when an instruction immediately depends on a preceding load operation
-- **Register File Bypass**: Write-back and register read happen in same cycle for back-to-back dependencies
+- **Register File Bypass:** Write-back and register read happen in same cycle for back-to-back dependencies

 #### Control Hazards
-- **Branch Prediction**: Static prediction assumes branches are not taken
+- **Branch Prediction:** Static prediction assumes branches are not taken
-- **Branch Resolution**: Branches resolved in EX stage with 1-cycle penalty on misprediction
+- **Branch Resolution:** Branches resolved in EX stage with 1-cycle penalty on misprediction
-- **Pipeline Flush**: Incorrectly fetched instructions after branches are flushed from IF and ID stages
+- **Pipeline Flush:** Incorrectly fetched instructions after branches are flushed from IF and ID stages

 #### Structural Hazards
-- **Memory Arbitration**: Separate instruction and data memories eliminate memory access conflicts
+- **Memory Arbitration:** Separate instruction and data memories eliminate memory access conflicts
-- **Register File**: Multi-port design supports simultaneous read and write operations
+- **Register File:** Multi-port design supports simultaneous read and write operations
-- **Write-back Priority**: Ensures correct register update ordering when multiple writes occur
+- **Write-back Priority:** Ensures correct register update ordering when multiple writes occur

 #### Hazard Detection Unit
 - Monitors pipeline registers for dependencies between instructions